markshapiro/photofi/README.md

 2) enters event invitation code textually or by scanning QR code

-3) enters event photo feed that polls for photo updates, can share photos with friends.
+3) enters event photo feed that polls for updates, can share photos with friends.

 #### Photographer flow: (more interesting)